iMichka/homebrew-MacVTKITKPythonBottles/README.md

   - Rename back /usr/_include to /usr/include

 This is quite a dirty hack, if somebody has an explanation of why it works, feel free to enlight me.
 The used formulas to built the binaries are the one in this github repository.
 The VTK formula should be the same as the one in the official homebrew-science repository, the ITK formula is adapted for compilation under OS 10.7.5.

-## Possible problems and Warnings

- - I did not try to use this ITK binaries to build a C++ app with it.
-Just tell me whether it does not work.
- - The WrapITK.pth file is manually created in /usr/local/lib/python2.7/site-packages.
-ITK does not have the same folder structure as VTK.
-I will try to see whether I can submit a patch for this soon.
-The problem here is that if you *brew uninstall insighttoolkit*, the WrapITK.pth will stay there ...

 ## Future of this project